 How will I know what I really want in my salad a week ahead of time?
 Sometimes I use warmed-up leftovers that taste good with lettuce, such as Chinese food.
 No dressing needed.

-More often than not, it’s just dried fruits or vegetables and toasted nuts.
-Some days, I like fruit, nuts and a sweet dressing.
+More often than not, I add dried fruits or vegetables and toasted nuts.
+Some days, I like fruit, nuts and a sweet dressing or a bit of blue cheese.
 Other days, I go down the savory road.
 More than anything, I crave variety.

 Conclusion?
-If you still want to add other ingredients to your jars of lettuce, I encourage you to try it.
-Just don’t expect your lettuce to last as long as advertised in the original Salad in a Jar – A Simple Method for Preserving Cut Lettuce post.
+If you still want to add other ingredients to your jars of lettuce, go ahead and try it.
+Just don’t expect your lettuce to last as long as advertised in the original An Amazing Way To Make Chopped Lettuce Last Longer post.
 For some people, that doesn’t matter.
 You decide.